monsoonmaelstrom/book2/book2.md

 ----

-Davy and I are lying on a blanket that I bought after we got the poppy cakes, because nothing ruins a good lie about in the park like being stabbed by a thousand tiny blades of grass.
+Davy and I are lying on a blanket I bought after we got the poppy cakes, because nothing ruins a good lie about in the park like being stabbed by a thousand tiny blades of grass.

 “So what’s up?”
 I ask after I’ve crammed the second cake into my mouth.